haikyuu/hugo-blog/content/posts/deploying-edge-db-to-digital-ocean.md

 Yes, i am building a product using alpha quality tools.
 Not for the feint hearted, i know.

 First, i tried using the GraphQL API from my web app, but i was hitting CORS issues.
-So i created an [issue in Github](https://github.com/edgedb/edgedb/issues/1230) and after discussing with @elprans, one of the creators of EdgeDB.
+So i created an [issue in Github](https://github.com/edgedb/edgedb/issues/1230) and after discussing with [@elprans](https://twitter.com/elprans), one of the creators of EdgeDB.
 He told me the HTTP implementation is still basic in alpha2, and i need to use a reverse proxy with nginx to proceed.

 ## Nginx

 Before looking at the config, here is the big picture of what we want.
-Created with the amazing @excalidraw
+Created with the amazing [excalidraw](excalidraw.com/)

 ![reverse proxy schema](../../static/images/reverse_proxy.png)